Debt Management: Strategies for Financial Stability in 2025

 Debt consolidation simplifies repayment by combining multiple debts into a single loan with a lower interest rate.

-- According to LendingTree, 62% of Americans who consolidated debt reported improved credit scores within six months.
+According to recent studies, 65% of Americans who consolidated debt reported improved credit scores within six months.

 4. Negotiate with Creditors